 The death of a spouse or close relative can result in unimaginable emotional trauma and may also bring further emotional strain for families and dependants in the form of financial loss and uncertainty.
 Although fatal accident claims and inquests cannot turn back the clock or heal emotional wounds, they can help provide practical support and security while providing answers to resolve uncertainty.

-Thousands of people lose their lives in fatal accidents in the UK each year.
-Healys Solicitors can provide you with an experienced fatal accident solicitor who can offer commitment and support to claimants who have lost a loved one in any of the following types of circumstance:
+A number of people lose their lives in fatal accidents in the UK each year.
+Healys can provide you with an experienced fatal accident solicitor who can offer commitment and support to claimants who have lost a loved one in any of the following types of circumstance:

 It is not only husbands, wives and children who can make fatal accident claims.
 The following relations and dependents may be able to obtain compensation following the death of a loved one:

 • A civil partner or former civil partner

 • A cohabitee (if he or she had lived with the deceased for at least two years)